 But, it was on that terrible day in January that I remembered something I had seen on YouTube just a few days prior: Sarra Cannon (Channel: Heart Breathings), one of my favorite AuthorTubers, was opening her Publish and Thrive course up for registration.
 I had heard of Publish and Thrive from the first session she ran, but didn’t even look into it then because I assumed it would be too expensive.

 This go around, I was so fed up with my current situation that I wanted to spark a change in my life.
 I’m not normally a big spender, but I looked up the price.
 Though the price tag stung a little, I considered the course enrollment an investment.
 I asked family and my fiance if they thought it would be worth the money if I was investing in my future.
 They agreed.

 So, now that I’ve completed Publish and Thrive, can I still say it was worth the investment?

 Value for the Price

-Okay, so $400 is a big commitment.
+Okay, so the course fee is a big commitment.
 Trust me, my hands were shaking as I entered my payment information.
 Buying the course was not a financial decision I made lightly, but I have found the course to be a worthwhile investment.